roope-kar/rkar-react-components/README.md

 `npm install @roope-kar/rkar-react-components`

-In modern environments, import components from 'esm' to utilize tree shaking:

-`import { Button } from '@roope-kar/rkar-react-components/esm'`

-Or if you don't care about tree shaking, you can just do:

-`import { Button } from '@roope-kar/rkar-react-components`;
+`import { Button } from '@roope-kar/rkar-react-components'`

+This will only import code related to Button keeping your bundle size nice and lean!

 ## Running the tests